grafana/grafana/docs/sources/developers/http_api/auth.md

 # Authentication API

+> If you are running Grafana Enterprise, for some endpoints you would need to have relevant permissions.
+Refer to [Role-based access control permissions]({{< relref "../../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.

 ## Tokens

-Currently you can authenticate via an `API Token` or via a `Session cookie` (acquired using regular login or OAuth).
+Currently, you can authenticate via an `API Token` or via a `Session cookie` (acquired using regular login or OAuth).

 ## X-Grafana-Org-Id Header